dmgardiner25/python-3-postgres/README.md

 ### Installing Node.js

-Given how frequently Python-based web applications use Node.js for front end code, this container also includes Node.js.
+Given JavaScript front-end web client code written for use in conjunction with a Python back-end often requires the use of Node.js-based utilities to build, this container also includes `nvm` so that you can easily install Node.js.
 You can change the version of Node.js installed or disable its installation by updating the `args` property in `.devcontainer/docker-compose.yml`.

 ```json
 args: